• Skip to primary navigation

 Pracny Christmas Cookies

-Pracny cookies, also known as medvedi tlapky (bear paws), are one of the traditional Czech Christmas sweets.
-They smell lovely of spices such as crushed cloves, dark cocoa, cinnamon, and freshly grated lemon zest.
-Let's bake pracny together according to my grannie's old, handwritten recipe!
+Pracny cookies, also known as medvedi tlapky (bear paws), are a traditional Czech Christmas treat.
+They have a delightful aroma of spices like crushed cloves, dark cocoa, cinnamon, and freshly grated lemon zest.
+Join me in baking pracny using my grandmother's old handwritten recipe!

 Prevent your screen from going dark